-I have been immensely fortunate to have been able to join my Dad on photography trips all around the world.
+I have been immensely fortunate to have been able to join Dad on photography trips all around the world.
 Until around 2 years ago, I would simply treat these adventures as a safari, whilst hoping Dad got what he wanted.
 A couple of years ago, I started to use some of the cameras and take pictures on these trips.
 More recently, I have become increasingly passionate about Wildlife Photography and relish any single opportunity to photograph breathtaking animals.

 In the Summer of 2019, Kunsthuizen Gallery in Amsterdam approached me about showing some of my photos in their Gallery and a premier in the AAF.
 I am extremely grateful to them for this opportunity and their faith in me.
 I have also been invited to exhibit at the Florence Biennale 2021 which I am incredibly excited for.

 Please Contact me if you have any questions and join the mailing list for updates when I am on my next trip.